hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Algorithm/Approaches.md

 In both contexts it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
 While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
 Likewise, in computer science, **if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have [Optimal Substructure](https://en.wikipedia.org/wiki/Optimal_substructure)**.

 If sub-problems can be nested recursively inside larger problems, so that dynamic programming methods are applicable, then there is a relation between the value of the larger problem and the values of the sub-problems.
 In the optimization literature this relationship is called the **Bellman equation**.

+# Local Search
+let X be a set of candidate solutions to a problem, the key idea of local search is for each $x\in{X}$, specify and find its neighbors $y\in X$, then iteratively find better neighbors that improves the solution until you cannot go any further.

+How to pick initial solution x?
+- randomization: run local search with random initial x many times and return the best candidate.
+- use your best heuristics as start point